Best Crowdfunding & Pre-order Tools for eCommerce Brands in 2026

 Mightycause offers a mix of free and paid tiers, plus payment and transaction fee structures.
 It is best when impact storytelling is central and raising funds for a cause sits alongside commerce.

 StartEngine is a well-known equity crowdfunding platform that lets high-growth startups raise capital from the crowd under regulated exemptions.
 For e-commerce and real estate projects, it can complement pre-orders by funding infrastructure while customers back product launch through other channels.
+Brands that raise equity capital here often use the proceeds to invest in warehouse management systems and fulfillment infrastructure that supports rapid scale.

 Key features